top of page

 What are Badges?

 Badges measure excellence.
-It is something that a learner can earn after they complete a series of learning challenges that demonstrate mastery in something.
+Learners earn a badge after completing a series of challenges that demonstrate true mastery of a skill or concept.

 studio and badges